 3 Choose your toppings

-Depending on the chain, some will mix in the toppings with your protein choice while others will simply arrange it all on top of the base (we personally recommend the latter—but we also have control issues).
+Depending on the chain, some will mix in the toppings with your protein choice while others will simply arrange it all on top of the base.
 Vegan-friendly toppings typically include sweet and green onions, furikake, corn, edamame, pickled ginger, wasabi, crispy onions, carrots, cucumbers, and either mango or pineapple.
 Sometimes it’s best to be intentional about your topping choices—not all of these flavors work harmoniously together—but when you’re hungry, no one will fault you for spending a few extra dollars to go topping-crazy.

 4 Choose your sauce